suma12/amr/README.md

 The purpose of this project is to provide conversion from RTP payload (as captured e.g. by Wireshark) to AMR storage format (which can be played/converted to .wav/mp3 by AMR player [4]).

 ## Usage
+Use Python 2.7, the code does not work with Python 3.

 ```
 usage: amr.py [-h] [-w] [-a] [-n N_CHAN] [-v] [-V] raw [amr]